 - Santa Monica Pier: Ride the iconic Ferris wheel and rollercoaster on Santa Monica Pier.

 - Watch a baseball game: LA is home to the LA Dodgers.
-And what could be more USA then watching a real baseball game?
+And what could be more American than watching a real baseball game?
 Grab a hot dog, a coke and hold up your foam fingers!

 Where to stay in LA